SS Yoma: Building and identification

+As built, Yoma was equipped with wireless direction finding.
+By 1936, she had been fitted with an echo sounding device.
+She was registered in Glasgow.
+Her official number was 160225, and her code letters were LCNT.
+By 1930, her call sign was GJKS; and by 1934, this had superseded her code letters.

 Civilian service at war

-For 15 months after the UK's entry into the Second World War Yoma continued her service between Britain and Burma, but sailing in convoys for the most hazardous parts of her route.
-On 19 September 1939 she left Liverpool for Rangoon with general cargo and 125 passengers.
+Henderson Line's route between Glasgow and Rangoon was via Liverpool; Palma; Marseille; and the Suez Canal.
+For 15 months after the UK's entry into the Second World War, Yoma continued her regular service, but sailing in convoys for parts of her route.
+On 19 September 1939, she left Liverpool for Rangoon with general cargo and 125 passengers.
 She sailed with Convoy OB 7 until it dispersed in the North Atlantic, then from Gibraltar as far as Alexandria she sailed with Convoy Green 3.
 She returned from Rangoon to Britain carrying general cargo, sailing with Convoy HG 10 from Gibraltar to Liverpool for the last leg of her voyage.

-In January 1940 Yoma left Liverpool for Rangoon, sailing with Convoy OB 73 which at sea became the fast convoy Convoy OG 15F to Gibraltar.
+In January 1940, Yoma left Liverpool for Rangoon, sailing with Convoy OB 73 which at sea became the fast convoy Convoy OG 15F to Gibraltar.
 On her return from Rangoon she joined Convoy HG 24 at Gibraltar at the end of March, which reached Liverpool in the first week of April.

-Before the end of April she left Liverpool for Rangoon, sailing with Convoy OB-133 which at sea became the fast convoy [Convoy OG 27F to Gibraltar.
+Before the end of April, she left Liverpool for Rangoon, sailing with Convoy OB 133 which at sea became the fast convoy Convoy OG 27F to Gibraltar.
 However, before Yoma's return from Rangoon Italy entered the war, making the Mediterranean unsafe for Allied merchant shipping.
 She therefore made a longer return voyage via the Cape of Good Hope, the South Atlantic and West Africa.
 At Freetown in Sierra Leone she joined the fast Convoy SL-39F, which caught up with and joined Convoy SL 39 at sea.
 SL-39 reached Liverpool at the end of July.

-At the end of August 1940 Yoma left Liverpool for Rangoon, sailing with Convoy OB 204 until it dispersed at sea.
-Using the loger route via the Cape of Good Hope it was not until December that she returned, joining Convoy SL 58 for the homeward leg of the voyage from Freetown to Liverpool.
+At the end of August 1940, Yoma left Liverpool for Rangoon, sailing with Convoy OB 204 until it dispersed at sea.
+Using the longer route via the Cape of Good Hope it was not until December that she returned, joining Convoy SL 58 for the homeward leg of the voyage from Freetown to Liverpool.